Stefan Liberadzki - 42BR Barristers

 Housing Law

-Stefan has particular experience of acting for social landlords – both local authorities and housing associations – and previously undertook a part-time secondment to a London local authority.
+Stefan Liberadzki has particular experience of acting for social landlords – both local authorities and housing associations – and previously undertook a part-time secondment to a London local authority.
 He also takes instructions from legally aided clients.

 His areas of practice include: